 One of the reasons many people refuse to file for bankruptcy is because they are afraid that it will wreck their credit score.
 But while it certainly will affect your score, if you don’t take decisive action, the longer your debts remain unpaid, the more damage there will be to your credit long term.

 Of course, the other great reason to file for bankruptcy is to stop the harassment and embarrassment that goes with debt.
 There is no doubt that many creditors can be relentless, and they won’t stop at anything to get paid.
 But you don’t need to be subjected to this kind of behavior.
 You can file for bankruptcy right now and stop any debt collection and the harassment that so often goes with it.

-If you live in Georgia and want to stop debt collection and the accompanying harassment, contact the Law Offices of Stanley J. Kakol.
+If you live in Georgia and want to stop debt collection and the accompanying harassment, contact The SJK Law Firm.
 One of my experienced team members will get the process started immediately.